Guillem96/argon-nx/README.md

 ## Improve performance

-ArgonNX uses **minerva dram training** to improve performance.
+ArgonNX can use **minerva dram training** to improve performance.
-Use of minerva is optional but recommended, to use minerva just place the compiled `minerva.bso` inside `argon/sys`.
+The use of minerva is optional but recommended.
+To use minerva just place the compiled `minerva.bso` inside `argon/sys`.
 The directory `argon/sys` with minerva, is included in `sd-files.zip` in the release section.

 ## Compatibility

-Works with all cfw payloads.
+This payload will launch any CFW.

-Not tested with TeamXecuter SXOS payload, but it should work too.
+It has not been tested with TeamXecuter SXOS payload, but it should launch that too.

 ## Roadmap